GoogleChrome/developer.chrome.com/site/en/articles/hid/index.md

 by relying on these drivers.

-The inability to access uncommon HID devices is particularly painful when it comes to alternative auxiliary keyboards (e.g. [Elgato Stream Deck], [Jabra headsets], [X-keys]) and exotic gamepad support.
+The inability to access uncommon HID devices is particularly painful when it comes to alternative auxiliary keyboards (such as [Elgato Stream Deck], [Jabra headsets], and [X-keys]) and exotic gamepad support.
 Gamepads designed for desktop often use HID for gamepad inputs (buttons, joysticks, triggers) and outputs (LEDs, rumble).
 Unfortunately, gamepad inputs and outputs are not well standardized and web browsers often require custom logic for specific devices.